[Mid to late 1990’s]

 What appeared initially for Marilyn, was simply an abnormal result on a blood test.
 An indicator that remained static and had little implication for several years.
 It initially had zero impact on her lifestyle.

 A serious bout with an otherwise common, and fairly low key virus, seemed to trigger serious changes.
 Changes that seem to manifest themselves nearly overnight.
 Marilyn’s Cold Agglutinin Disease suddenly became more advanced and impacted her life in a more negative sense.
-It affected her home and personal life somewhat.
+It now impacted her work life, as well personal life.
 Her professional work life was really impacted, in various negative ways.
+Her lifestyle pleasures had to start being altered to protect her health.

 After lots of testing doctors theorize in Marilyn’s case she is considered Primary CAD (Primary = Unknown Cause).
 She does not test positive for other things such as Lupus or Lymphoma.